 God bless you.

-Should never have happened.
+It should never have happened.

-And there are other people too.
+And there are other people, too.

-We're gonna fix it, Sean.
+We're going to fix it, Sean.

-We're gonna fix it.
+We're going to fix it.

 All right.